hemanth1223/decentralized-social-media-using-blockchain/README.md

-# decentralized-social-media-blockchain
-Profile Image minting.
-This is a Next.js project bootstrapped with create-next-app.
+# Decentralized Social Media - Blockchain
+This project aims to create a decentralized social media platform using blockchain technology.
+Users will have enhanced control over their data privacy and content, while leveraging the benefits of blockchain's transparency and immutability.
+The project utilizes Next.js, Hardhat, and Sanity to build and deploy the application.

-Getting Started
+# Getting Started
-First, run the development server:

-npm run dev
+To run the development server, use the following command: npm run dev
-# or
-yarn dev
-Open http://localhost:3000 with your browser to see the result.

-You can start editing the page by modifying pages/index.js.
-The page auto-updates as you edit the file.
+This will start the server on http://localhost:3000.
+You can modify the pages in the pages directory to customize the application.

-API routes can be accessed on http://localhost:3000/api/hello.
-This endpoint can be edited in pages/api/hello.js.
+API routes can be accessed at http://localhost:3000/api/hello.
+You can edit this endpoint in the pages/api/hello.js file.

-The pages/api directory is mapped to /api/*.
-Files in this directory are treated as API routes instead of React pages.

-Learn More
+# Learn More
-To learn more about Next.js, take a look at the following resources:

-Next.js Documentation - learn about Next.js features and API.
-Learn Next.js - an interactive Next.js tutorial.
-You can check out the Next.js GitHub repository - your feedback and contributions are welcome!
+To learn more about Next.js and its features, refer to the official [Next.js Documentation](https://nextjs.org/docs).
+Additionally, you can explore the interactive [Learn Next.js](https://nextjs.org/learn/foundations/about-nextjs) tutorial.

+For contributions and feedback, visit the [Next.js GitHub repository](https://github.com/vercel/next.js).

-Deploy on Vercel
+# Deployment on Vercel
-The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.

-Check out our Next.js deployment documentation for more details.
+The recommended platform for deploying Next.js apps is Vercel.
+To deploy your app, follow the instructions provided in the [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying).

-Basic Sample Hardhat Project
+# Hardhat Project
-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This project includes a basic Hardhat setup for smart contract development.
+It features a sample contract, a test script, a deployment script, and a task implementation example.
+You can execute various tasks using the following commands: npx hardhat accounts npx hardhat compile npx hardhat clean

-Try running some of the following tasks:

-npx hardhat accounts
-npx hardhat compile
-npx hardhat clean